alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 # What’s in it for you

+Material for MkDocs Insiders has a lot of additional features to offer.
+The moment you become a monthly sponsor of our project, you'll get __immediate access to all additional features__ that you can __start using now__, and which are currently exclusively available to sponsors.

 ## Insiders features

-The moment you become a sponsor how to become a sponsor, you'll get __immediate access to 26 additional features__ that you can __start using now__, and which are currently exclusively available to sponsors:
+Our Insiders features are

 <div class="mdx-columns" markdown>